LennartEd/Analog-Keyboard-kmk-PiPico-NormalSplit/README.md

 ## PCB
 **!DONT USE THE PCB PROVIDED!**
 The PCB provided has some flaws that make it hard to work with.
-**I would recomend making your own PCB and using mine as a template.**
+**I would recommend making your own PCB and using mine as a template.**
 In the future i might create v2 template that fixes the flaws

 #### Parts